angular/components/guides/v15-mdc-migration.md

 ### Button

-* Accessibility: Icon buttons are now 48px instead of 40px.
+* Icon button height and width are `48px` instead of `40px`.

-* Accessibility: Buttons have a slightly different hover/focus/active colors, improving contrast ratios.
+* State colors (hover, focus, active) are slightly different to improve text contrast ratios.

-* Flat buttons have a different padding than raised buttons (this is apparent if you manually apply a background color to flat buttons).

-* Unthemed icon buttons may not show correctly on components such as snack-bars, since the container does not match the expected application theme background.

-* Overriding button colors may require additional selectors.
-Application authors should always prefer changing component colors via the supported theme API.

-* Outline buttons use a colored border instead of grey.
+* Letter-spacing is `1.25px` instead of `normal`.

+* FAB supports text with the `extended` input attribute.

+* Theming mixins are split into three separate mixins:
+  - Normal button (default, raised, stroked, flat): `mat.mdc-button-theme`
+  - Icon button: `mat.mdc-icon-button-theme`
+  - FAB: `mat.mdc-fab-theme`

-* Icons in the button content will automatically be placed before the button text, unless the icon has the `iconPositionEnd` attribute.
+* Icons in the button content are placed before the button text.
+Add the `iconPositionEnd` attribute to place them after the button text.

-* FABs have extra attributes: `appearance` and `lowered`.

-* FABs default to an outline appearance instead of fill.

-* The button's theming mixins have been split into separate mixins for buttons (`mat.mdc-button-theme`), icon buttons (`mat.mdc-icon-button-theme`), and FABs (`mat.mdc-fab-theme`).

-* Icons next to button text now match font-size.
-Buttons with only icons and no text will not align properly (this does not apply to the icon-button).
+* Icons in the button content inherit the text `font-size`.
+Buttons with only icons and no text do not align properly (this does not apply to the icon-button).

 ### Card